New York, N.Y.

 Experience and Training:

 Dr. Casillo received her doctorate from Yeshiva University’s Ferkauf Graduate School of Psychology.
 She received additional training at the renowned Beck Institute for Cognitive Behavioral Therapy.
 She is an active member of the Anxiety and Depression Associates of America (ADAA), where she was honored in 2016 with a rising Young Leadership award.
-She also serves as the Secretary of The Ross Center’s Diversity, Equity, & Inclusion (DEI) Taskforce.
+She has served in leadership on The Ross Center’s Diversity, Equity, & Inclusion (DEI) Taskforce.
 Dr. Casillo brings a wide range of experience to her practice, including almost a decade of providing treatment to individuals and families in foster care.
 Clients benefit from her extensive training and expertise, leaving therapy with new coping styles, helpful problem solving abilities, and hope for the future.

 Blog Posts and Events:

 - Blog: 6 Ways To Enhance Your Well-Being During Quarantine – Now Is Not The Time To Be An Overachiever

 - Blog: Five Tips To Boost Your Resilience During The ‘New Normal’ Of Reopening